StarpTech/bootme/README.md

 # BootMe

-A fully configurable and extendable Task Pipeline
+A fully configurable and extendable Task pipeline with hooks, shared-state and fallbacks.

 ## Installation